Tuesday, April 13, 2021

 of thought?).
 Or.
 How’s this: if you come back

-to you that for which you are, at this very moment,
+you are, at this very moment, taking the time

-taking the time to read (and for this, dear friend, I
+to read (and for this, dear friend, I

-am enormously grateful) is a mere introduction.
+am enormously grateful), which is mere introduction.

 With that, I say good night and good day.
 And I